 First, it benefits Facebook because political ads are big business.
 In 2008, the candidates spent $22 million on political ads online and by 2016 that exploded to $1.4 billion.

-Second, through a perverse form of natural selection, Facebook’s policies benefit candidates and incumbents that are willing to spread disinformation, manipulate, or lie.
+Second, scientific research shows that lies spread faster and reach more people than the truth (Science Mag: Lies spread faster than the truth) Therefore, through a perverse form of natural selection, Facebook’s policies benefit candidates and incumbents that are willing to spread disinformation, manipulate, or lie.
 In the Facebook world, the self-constrained political candidate will be the loser.
 Already we’re seeing headlines that Trump Campaign officials are distorting photos of Joe Biden to make him look older.

 Yesterday, President Donald Trump’s campaign launched a series of Facebook ads featuring a manipulated photo of Joe Biden edited to make the former vice president appear older.